Arisetty5/Wikipedia-Search-Web-Application/README.md

 ## Accessing the Application

 Once deployed, the application can be accessed through the assigned NodePort.
-Ensure that appropriate network configurations are in place to allow traffic to the application.
+We ensure that appropriate network configurations are in place to allow traffic to the application.

 ## Conclusion